DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 title | string | Specifies a sorting control title. onSort | (parameters: { direction?: 'asc' &#124; 'desc' &#124; null, keepOther?: boolean }) => void | An event that initiates changing the column sorting direction.
 Keeps the current sorting state if `keepOther` is set to true.
-Cancels sorting by the current column if `direction` is set to null. disabled? | boolean | Specifies whether a sorting control is disabled.
+Cancels sorting by the current column if `direction` is set to null. disabled? | boolean | Specifies whether a sorting control is disabled. getMessage | ([messageKey](#localization-messages): string) => string | Returns the text displayed in a sorting control within the header cell.
+Available in the "@devexpress/dx-react-grid-material-ui" package.

 ## Localization Messages